TedHusted/awake/awake.md/awake.md

 Ally: I don’t have access to ETR-1947-A1/ODNI-DO.
 What else should I know about the Vanir/Terran pact?

-Titan: ETR-1947 is need to know.
+Titan: ETR-1947 is need to know, eyes only.

 Idisi: There are a few things that Ally does need to know.
 As the Vanir agent, I can authorize disclosure.
 Ally, I am sending a link to the document.